ApolloTang/wf--kentcdodds-epic-react/src/2-react-hooks/02-03b-useEffect--effect-dependencies--shallow-referencing-demo/README.md

   React.useEffect(() => {
     console.log('useEffect executed due to localReferencingObj') }, [
-    localReferencingObj // <---- this reference change will NOT trigger useEffect's callback to run ])
+    localReferencingObj // <---- this reference change WILL TRIGGER useEffect's callback to run ])

   React.useEffect(() => {
     console.log('useEffect executed due to globalReferencingObj') }, [
-    globalReferencingObj // <---- this reference change will NOT trigger useEffect's callback to run ])
+    globalReferencingObj // <---- this reference change will NOT TRIGGER useEffect's callback to run ])

   // ...